 Joseph S. Ferretti practices in the areas of complex civil litigation, with an emphasis on business litigation, banking and finance litigation, and eminent domain litigation.
-Mr. Ferretti has guided individuals and businesses of all sizes through matters involving commercial disputes, business torts, lending litigation, eminent domain, administrative enforcement, professional negligence, premises liability, construction, and general civil litigation.
+Mr. Ferretti has guided individuals and businesses of all sizes through matters involving commercial disputes, business torts, lending litigation, eminent domain, administrative enforcement, professional negligence, premises liability, products liability, construction and general civil litigation.
 He has served as both trial and appellate counsel, and he has defended and brought suit in federal and state courts around the country.

 Areas of Practice